 I've been playing pinball for 30 years now and one thing that I've notice is that for decades (pre-1990), the start button on pinball machines was never labeled.
-Everytime I went to the arcade in the past, there would always be at least one person inserting a coin in but is confused on why the game wasn't starting.
+Everytime I went to the arcade in the past, there would always be at least one person inserting a coin in but was confused on why the game wasn't starting.
 I also fell victim to it on the first pinball machine that I've ever played (Raven).
 It was in a dark rollerskating rank and for some reason the start button was black.
-Luckily one of friends pointed it out to me, that the non-labeled black button in the front was the start button.
-Keep in mind, that this was on my 8th birthday and I played lots of redemption machines (claw maches, Skee-ball, Whack-a-Mole) and Konami arcade machines prior to this.
-These machines would start up after inserting a coin in.
+Luckily one of my friends pointed it out to me, that the non-labeled black button in the front was the start button.
+Keep in mind, that this was on my 8th birthday and I played lots of redemption machines (claw machines, Skee-ball, Whack-a-Mole) and Konami arcade machines (TMNT, Simpons, etc...) prior to this.
+These machines would start up just after inserting a coin in.
 If they did have a start button, it was properly labeled or it would light up.